Network Representation Using Graph Root Distributions: Background

 where $\delta_z=\delta_{(x;y)}$ denotes the point mass at $z=(x;y)$ and the semicolon is used to delineate positive and negative components.

-\paragraph{Degree corrected block models: 1-D subspace mixture.} The degree-corrected block model \citep[DCBM,][]{KarrerN11} adds an activeness parameter $\theta_i$ to each node $i$.
-Consider a DCBM with parameter $(\pi,B,\Theta)$ where $\pi,B$ are defined the same as in SBM and $\Theta$ is a distribution on $(0,\infty)$.
+\paragraph{Degree corrected block models: 1-D subspace mixture.} The degree-corrected block model \citep[DCBM,][]{KarrerN11} is parameterized by $(\pi,B,\Theta)$ where $\pi,B$ are the same as in SBM and $\Theta$ is a distribution on $(0,\infty)$.
 The random graph is generated similarly as in SBM, except that it also generates $(\theta_i:i\ge 1)$ independently from $\Theta$ and the connection probability of nodes $i,j$ is $\theta_i\theta_j B_{e_i,e_j}$.
 In this case, the corresponding GRD is a mixture of distributions, each supported on a line connecting one of the SBM point masses and the origin.